lowlowd/WEALTHSIMPLE-BONUS/src/data/post/referral-ladder-challenge.md

 At the $1M+ level, Wealthsimple's $5,000 sign up bonus is effectively a **0.5% signing bonus**—comparable to negotiated fee reductions at private wealth managers.

-> **Looking for device promotions instead?** If you're transferring $100K+, Wealthsimple sometimes offers iPhone or MacBook promotions as an alternative to the cash bonus. 👉 [Compare device promotions at $100K+ vs cash bonuses](/blog/promo-code-vs-referral-code)
+> **Looking for device promotions instead?** If you're transferring $100K+, Wealthsimple sometimes offers iPhone or MacBook promotions as an alternative to the cash bonus.
+Often you can stack the standard $25 referral bonus with separate transfer or device promos, but stacking rules vary—always confirm in the current promo's terms. 👉 [Compare device promotions vs cash bonuses](/blog/promo-code-vs-referral-code)

 ## Combining with Transfer Fee Reimbursement